|ACHIEVA Vocational||Supported Employment, Transitional Work Services, Pre-Vocational Services, Adult Day Programs.||Allegheny||ACHIEVA||ACHIEVA|

 |Hope Enterprises - Social Rehabilitation, Pre-employment Training, and Community Employment Success||The FOCES (FOCES on Community Employment Success) is a social rehabilitation program with an emphasis on pre-employment training.
 Through a process of skill development and goal orientation, the FOCES program staff work with individuals to identify their particular interests and strengths so they will be as prepared as possible to pursue, attain and maintain employment either on a part-time or full-time basis.
 They maintain a consistent social and recreational calendar so individuals will have the opportunity to use their acquired interpersonal skills in most any social situation where problem solving takes place.||Lycoming||Job Placement and Training||Hope Enterprises|

-Individuals utilizing Lark’s prevocational services learn by doing and gain work experience in a variety of departments, including industrial, UPS shipping, food service, and screen printing.
+• Vocational Facilities – prevocational services focus on developing competitive worker traits through work as the primary training method.
+Individuals utilizing prevocational services learn by doing and gain work experience in a variety of departments, including industrial, UPS shipping, food service, and screen printing

 ||Lawrence||Vocational Rehabilitation||Lark Enterprises|